-Industrial School & Jennie Dean Memorial
+Manassas Industrial School/Jennie Dean Memorial

 This five-acre archaeological site, dedicated in 1995, is located on the original site of the Manassas Industrial School for Colored Youth.
 The school was founded largely through the efforts of former slave Jennie Dean who, after almost a decade of charismatic fundraising, chartered the school on October 7, 1893.
 The school was designed as a private residential institution providing both academic and vocational training within a Christian setting.
 See a new statue of Miss Dean, linger in the surrounding courtyard, and read new interpretive signs at the Memorial.

 The school’s first building, Howland Hall, was completed in time for the dedication ceremonies conducted by Frederick Douglass on September 3, 1894.
 Despite numerous setbacks from catastrophic fires, the school grew.
 By the turn of the century, over 150 students attended the school’s three-term academic year, which lasted from October through May.